agude/agude.github.io/_posts/2021-06-01-data_science_job_spectrum.md

 _Data engineers_ build the infrastructure the data flows through.
 All the SQL databases, NoSQL, queues, streams, etc. that power the business and allow the other data roles to make use of it.
-They're experts in a cloud services (where these systems are mostly hosted) and scaling systems meet the demands of millions or billions of users while collecting and organizing their data.
+They're experts in a cloud services (where these systems are mostly hosted) and scaling systems to meet the demands of millions or billions of users while collecting and organizing their data.